 One good point about driving here is that you won't have to deal with an overabundance of traffic.
 Puerto Rico is known for its aggressive drivers, but you don't have to worry about that much here.
 You will want to pay attention to road signs.
 Speed limits are posted in miles per hour, yet driving distances are kilometers for hour.
 Otherwise, you'll find the rules of the road here to be similar to those in the United States.

 is the only gas station that we have we have information on.
-Visit this location just outside the heart of Isla de Culebra.
+Find this location just outside the heart of Isla de Culebra.

 Not everyone will need to rent a car for their stay on Culebra, but it is a great choice for anyone who wants to do more than lounge on the beach and visit a restaurant here and there.
 Take the time to call a few of the agencies on the island for price and vehicle comparisons before you make your final decision to ensure the best outcome when you arrive to pick up your rental.